 Money is important.
 It brings choice.
 When money is our focus, we have our values wrong.
 “I was so focused on the size of our savings.”

-Returning Home by Toni Shiloh is the most delightful Christian romance.
-It is the first book in the Freedom Lake series and I cannot wait for the rest.
+The Melody Of The Soul by Liz Tolsma is a marvellous and moving Christian historical romance.
+It is the first in the Music Of Hope series and I cannot wait for the subsequent books.

 The novel is set in Prague in 1943 at the height of the Nazi occupation.
 War is a terrible thing.
 It brings out the very worst and the very best in people.

 Liz Tolsma has realistically captured the fearful atmosphere of occupation.
 Everyone is to be feared and trust is in short supply.
 “In their eyes nothing but hopelessness.”
 The novel shows how in times of war we can trust only God.
 War will either grow or wilt our faith depending on where our trust lies.
 We have no choice but to trust God, trust that He is good and does know what He’s doing in spite of situations saying otherwise.

 Opening Her Heart To Love

 As Angels Sing by Linda Buice is a wonderful contemporary novel about second chances.

 God is the God of restoration.
 He can restore the lost years.
 Sometimes life can make us bitter and we turn from God.
 “I stopped believing in God a long time ago.”
 God never stops believing in us.
 He longs to welcome the prodigals home.

 People work hard to fill the gap in their lives.
 “Something is always missing.”
 They think work, money, parties or pleasure will fill the hole.
 They do not realise it is a God-shaped hole that only He can fill.